soeai/mappgraph/index.md

 List of hyper-parameters:
 * N: The maximum nodes kept to build a graph.
-* t: Time slide, used to compute weight between 2 nodes.
+* t: Slide duration, used to compute weight between 2 nodes.
 * k: A hyper-parameter defined in GNN architecture.
 * T: Duration of mobile traffic used to generate a graph.
 * apps: List of apps we want to classify.